StevenADiMascio/stevenAdimascio/README.md

 ## 🚀 About Me
-I'm a new Business Intelligence Analyst, passionate **leader, project manager, and marketing communications specialist** with extensive experience in leadership, and social media strategy**.
-Throughout my career, I’ve worked in various roles, including:
+I'm a new Business Intelligence Analyst, passionate **leader, project manager, and marketing communications specialist** with extensive experience in leadership, and social media strategy.

-- 🎯 **Director of Family Engagement** at Mary Queen of the Apostles Parish
-- 📢 **Director of Marketing Communications** at Alpha New England

 With a strong background in **project management, volunteer coordination, event planning, and digital engagement**, I specialize in building meaningful connections and leading mission-driven projects.